harikrishnamohann/uni-void/README.md

 # Uni-Void
-> A sliding puzzle game in your terminal
+> A sliding puzzle game inside your terminal

 Hey all!
 This is a super simple tui-based game that I made for learning purposes.
 Let me explain what the game is.
-The player is presented with an n×n matrix with shuffled numbers and one empty tile.
-The player is tasked with sorting the matrix in ascending order by sliding that empty tile around inside the matrix.
-The player can choose a difficulty at the beginning and a leaderboard is displayed on game completion.
-That's pretty much it!
+You're presented with an n×n matrix with shuffled numbers and one empty tile. you are tasked with sorting the matrix in ascending order by sliding that empty tile around inside the matrix.
+You can choose a difficulty at the beginning and a leaderboard is displayed on game completion.
+That's all!

+#### demo:
 ![demo](demo.gif)

+---

 ## 🔧 Build Instructions